Robert Leckie (author): Later career

 Following World War II, Leckie worked as a reporter for the Associated Press, the Buffalo Courier-Express, the New York Journal American, the New York Daily News, and The Star-Ledger.

 According to his wife Vera, in 1951 Leckie was inspired to write a memoir after seeing South Pacific on Broadway and walking out halfway through it.
 He said, "I have to tell the story of how it really was.
 I have to let people know the war wasn't a musical."

 His first and best-selling book, Helmet for My Pillow, a war memoir, was published in 1957.
-Leckie subsequently wrote more than 40 books on American war history, spanning from the French and Indian War (1754–1763) to Desert Storm (1991).
+Leckie wrote more than 40 books on American war history, spanning from the French and Indian War (1754–1763) to Desert Storm (1991).

 Personal life

-He married Vera Keller, and they had three children: David Leckie, Geoff and Joan.
+After the war, Leckie married Vera Keller, his lifelong neighbor who he had merely been acquainted with prior.
+The couple had three children: David, Geoff, and Joan.
+Vera died in 2024 aged 100.

 Death

 A longtime resident of Byram Township, New Jersey, Leckie died on December 24, 2001, six days after his 81st birthday, after fighting a long battle with Alzheimer's disease.
 He was survived by his wife of 55 years, his three children, two sisters, and six grandchildren.
 His remains were entombed at St. Joseph's Mausoleum in Newton, New Jersey.